Miriam Roth: Biography

-Roth was a leading member in the Socialist-Zionist Hashomer Hatzair youth movement from an early age.
+Roth was a leading member of the Socialist-Zionist Hashomer Hatzair youth movement from an early age.
 In 1931 she immigrated to Palestine without her family.
 There, she studied at the Seminar HaKibbutzim Teachers College in Tel Aviv, and at the Hebrew University in Jerusalem.
 In 1937, Roth was one of the founders of Kibbutz Sha'ar HaGolan, in what was then Mandatory Palestine, where she worked as a kindergarten teacher and lived for many years.

 During the Holocaust, her parents, two sisters, and two young nieces who were still in Europe were sent to Auschwitz and murdered.
 During the 1947–1949 Palestine war, the Syrian army captured her kibbutz and, as she recalled, "the Arabs burned Sha'ar Hagolan and my personal archive was burned and I lost all the letters and family photographs that I'd received."

 In 1960, Roth went to New York to study at the Bank Street College of Education, and later, she earned a master's degree in education from Teachers College, Columbia University, in New York, and an MA in pedagogy from City College of New York.

 Roth was married to Pesach Ivry, who died in 1978.
-The couple had three sons, 14 grandchildren, and 18 great-grandchildren.
-Her middle son Adam Ivry lives in Sha'ar Hagolan.
-In 1991, her youngest son, Yaakov, a 45-year-old father of four, drowned in a diving accident in Sinai.
-Her eldest son, Eitan, died of a heart attack in 2001.
+The couple had three sons.

 In 2005, she was reunited with a long-lost relative.
 Her cousin Alfréd (Ali) Aladár Neuwald, who had survived the Holocaust, had lost touch with Roth, but his daughter, Ruth Neuwald Falcon, a documentary filmmaker in Seattle, searched the computer database of Jerusalem's Yad Vashem and learned that her mother's family had been murdered at Auschwitz, but also discovered information that led her to find and re-connect with Roth.

 Her great-granddaughter, Amit Ivry, is an Israeli Olympic swimmer, Maccabiah Games champion, and national record holder.

 Roth died of pneumonia on November 13, 2005, at Kibbutz Sha'ar Hagolan, at the age of 95.